University Health System, Inc.

 Health Care Operations – Medical information is used to improve the services we provide, to train staff and students, for business management, quality improvement, and for customer service.

 - Tell you about health benefits and services.

 - Communicate with family or friends involved in your care.

-- Communicate with other UHS organizations or associates for treatment, payment, or health care operations.
+- Communicate with other University Health System organizations or associates for treatment, payment, or health care operations.
 Business associates must follow privacy rules.